-I am a senior experienced psychoanalytic psychotherapist in North West London, and a Fellow of the British Psychotherapy Foundation (formerly of the London Centre for Psychotherapy).
+I am a senior experienced psychoanalytic psychotherapist in North West London with a special interest in twin relationships.
+I am a Fellow of the British Psychotherapy Foundation (formerly of the London Centre for Psychotherapy).
 I was a Training Psychotherapist and Supervisor for the London Centre for Psychotherapy, and other organisations, for many years until my semi-retirement.
-Although I have retired from clinical practice, I still offer some psychoanalytic services in a private and confidential setting:
+Although I have retired from long-term clinical practice, I still offer some psychoanalytic services in a private and confidential setting:

 - consultations for twins seeking psychotherapeutic help